Novartis/hdf5r/README.md

 ### Windows

-Binary can be downloaded from CRAN.
+Binary can be downloaded from CRAN. (not yet published on CRAN).

 ### OS X